SarthV/frontend-tracking-plan/README.md

+# Frontend Tracking Plan Dashboard

-# This is the frontend repo for the tracking-plan project/ assignment.
+This is the frontend repo for the tracking-plan project/ assignment.

 ## Starting the project